tannyo/lang-auto-redirect.js/README.md

 ## Notes

 The code sets a cookie with the language and country code in a cookie named `lang_code`.
-This helps the user when they come back to your website if their browser is not setup for their preferred language and the select a different language from your language link, drop down, or page.
+This helps the user when they come back to your website if their browser is not setup for their preferred language and they select a different language from your language link, drop down, or page.

 ## Issues